dereknahman/kirsty-codes/src/index.md

 ---
 title: "Home"
 layout: "layouts/home.html"
 metaDesc: "This is a blog about making things with code and fabric.
-Here's the homepage."
+This is the homepage."
 intro:
     myName: "Kirsty's Weblog"
 ---